CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05b.md

 You should see the names of the images print in your notebook and images for the latitude and longitude coordinates specified in your csv file will begin to download to the downloads folder of your computer.

-### Method B: Python environment on your computer
+### Method B - Python environment on your computer

-If you already have Python 3 installed on your computer please follow these instructions.
+If you already use Python (3) please follow these instructions.

 The script requires three dependencies: `requests` `csv` and `io`, install these using your package manager if you do not already have them installed

 #### Step 1: formatting a csv file with latitude and longitude coordinates

 The script below expects a CSV file in a specific format, with three columns, no headers/column names, column 1 contains a unique id for each point, column 2 contains latitude coordinates, column 3 contains longitude coordinates.
 A sample of three points are shown below

 ```